New York Daily News: Noteworthy front pages

+Like its rival, the aforementioned Post, the paper has become quite known for its many puns, particularly on its back and/or front covers.

 In 1928, a News reporter strapped a small camera to his leg, and shot a photo of Ruth Snyder being executed in the electric chair.
 The next day's newspaper carried the headline "DEAD!".
 On October 29, 1975, President Gerald Ford gave a speech denying federal assistance to spare New York City from bankruptcy.
 The front page of the Daily News the next day read "FORD TO CITY: DROP DEAD".
 Ford later said the headline had played a role in his losing the 1976 presidential election.

 On November 16, 1995, the Daily News front page displayed an illustration of Newt Gingrich as a baby in a diaper with the headline "Crybaby", following revelations that Gingrich had shut down the government in retaliation for a perceived snub from Bill Clinton aboard Air Force One.

 On May 12, 2003, the Daily News front page read "JFK Had a Monica", reporting historian Robert Dallek's book on JFK's affair with a White House intern—long before the infamous Clinton-Lewinsky scandal just five years prior to the publication, and in turn, compelled the former intern, Mimi Alford, to come forward.
 The Daily News ran another front page title on May 16, which read "Mimi Breaks Her Silence", and then another article the next day titled "JFK & MIMI: Why It Matters."

 In the year leading up to the 2016 presidential election, the paper's headlines became more provocative, helping to rejuvenate it, and with more opinionated editorials with the aforementioned headlines, once again in an effort to demonstrate its place in the city's media.

 Following the 2015 San Bernardino shooting, in which 14 people were killed, the paper's front page read "God isn't fixing this", with images of tweets from Republican politicians offering thoughts and prayers.
 The paper advocated for tighter gun laws, condemning what it described as "empty platitudes and angry rhetoric" rather than action "in response to the ongoing plague of gun violence in our country."
 The provocative headline received both praise and criticism.

 In January 2016, after Republican senator and presidential candidate Ted Cruz of Texas disparaged "New York values" in a Republican primary debate, the News responded with a cover page headline reading "DROP DEAD, TED" and showing the Statue of Liberty giving the middle finger.

 Controversies

-On December 20, 2016, Daily News columnist Gersh Kuntzman compared the assassination of the Russian Ambassador to Turkey, Andrei Karlov, to the assassination of Nazi German diplomat Ernst vom Rath by Jewish student Herschel Grynszpan, saying "justice has been served."
+On December 20, 2016, Daily News columnist Gersh Kuntzman compared the assassination of Andrei Karlov (the Russian Ambassador to Turkey) to that of Nazi German diplomat Ernst vom Rath by Jewish student Herschel Grynszpan, saying "justice has been served."
 Since 2018, the Daily News has prevented internet users in the European Union from accessing its website, on grounds of missing data protection compliance.